nishanthjois/Advanced-Lane-Lines/README.md

 #### Steps for camera calibration and image undistortion:

   1. Take multiple images of a chessboard on a flat surface [Chessboard images are present in /camera_cal folder].

     2. Read in chessboard images with corners 9x6.

   3. Map coordinates of corners of 2D image points to real 3D object points.

   4. Detect corners using `cv2.findChessboardCorners` - which returns corners found in a gray scale image.

 ![Alt text](/Output-images/Chessboardcorners.png?)

   5. Append corners returned in previous step to image points array.

   6. Use `cv2.calibrateCamera` to calibrate camera.

 `ret, mtx, dist, rvecs, tvecs = cv2.calibrateCamera(objpoints, imgpoints, gray.shape[::-1], None, None)`

   7. Use distortion coefficients and camera matrix returned from previous step along with `cv2.undistort` to return an undistorted image.

   8. Use these distortion coefficients and camera matrix to undistort every frame of video in the pipeline; see below for sample:

 ![Alt text](/Output-images/distored.png?)

 ![Alt text](/Output-images/undistored.png?)

-Summary :
-Lane curvature

-Detected lane lines using masking and threshold technique Perform a perspective transform using bird’s eye view Fit a polynomial to lane lines
-Detect lane lines and find curvature
-One way to calculate the curvature of a lane line, is to fit a 2nd degree polynomial to that line, and from this you can easily extract useful information.
-For a lane line that is close to vertical, you can fit a line using this formula: f(y) = Ay^2 + By + C, where A, B, and C are coefficients.
-A gives you the curvature of the lane line, B gives you the heading or direction that the line is pointing, and C gives you the position of the line based on how far away it is from the very left of an image (y = 0).

 ### 2. Perspective transform:
 [Code for this section is present in pipeline() and warp(img) function in IPython notebook; code is also described below]

 Objects appear smaller the farther they are away and parallel lines seems to converge to a point hence we perform perspective transform to fix these issues.

-For this project, we take a frame of the road and transformed it to bird’s-eye view that lets us view a lane from above.
-In this view lanes will be parallel and using this we can calculate lane curvature later on.
+For this project, we take a frame of the road and transform it to bird’s-eye view that lets us view a lane from above.
+In this view, lanes will be parallel and using this we can calculate lane curvature later on.

 We will match 4 image points (src) on the road to desired image points (dst) on the perspective transformed image.
 Source and image points are described here:

    `src = np.array([[490, 482],[810, 482], [1250, 720],[40, 720]], dtype=np.float32)

     dst = np.array([[0, 0], [1280, 0], [1250, 720],[40, 720]], dtype=np.float32)`

 Note: I have chosen source points manually but I would like to explore in future a method which calculates these automatically.

 Compute the perspective transform, M, given source and destination points using:
   `M = cv2.getPerspectiveTransform(src, dst)`

 Warp an image using the perspective transform, M:
   `warped = cv2.warpPerspective(img, M, img_size, flags=cv2.INTER_LINEAR)`